zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-advanced/essbase-advanced.md

   c.
 Expand the Command Line Tools section.

   d.
 Download the Command-line Tool.
      ![](./images/image15_62.png)
   e.
 Unzip the cli.zip file in a directory e.g. C:\app\cli

   f.
-Open a command shell window and change directory to where you unzipped the the CLI tool.
+Open a command prompt window and change directory to where you unzipped the the CLI tool.

- **    Tip:  To run the CLI tool you need JAVA\_HOME to be set or you will get this error
+    **Tip:  To run the CLI tool you need JAVA\_HOME to be set or you will get this error** **C:\app\cli>esscs.bat**
-    C:\app\cli>esscs.bat
-    Install JDK8 and set JAVA_HOME variable to JDK8 installed location**
+    **Install JDK8 and set JAVA_HOME variable to JDK8 installed location**

   g.
 From the command window type esscs.bat to get a list of the available command.
      ![](./images/image15_63.png)

   h.
-Next login using below commad:
+Use the below command and enter the password to login:
       ```
     <copy>
           esscs.bat login -url http://ip:9000/essbase -u userid